 Day 1: Arrive in Moshi

-You will stay at the Hotel, a beautiful Hotel located on the lower slopes of Mount Kilimanjaro and is a perfect place to prepare you for adventure.
-We will gather at 5:30 pm for a pre-climb briefing and an equipment check.
-We will also confirm you have the appropriate mandatory medical coverage and travel insurance.
+Upon your arrival, you will be accommodated at a beautiful hotel located on the lower slopes of Mount Kilimanjaro.
+This serene setting is the perfect place to prepare for your upcoming adventure.
+At 5:30 pm, we will assemble for a pre-climb briefing and ensure your equipment is in order.
+We will also verify your mandatory medical coverage and travel insurance.

 Day 2: Rongai Camp One

 Following an early breakfast at the hotel, we’ll drive to the Rongai (Nalemoru) Gate, located near the Kenya border.
 Our journey begins on the unspoiled wilderness route.
 The path leads through a captivating forest, home to various wildlife, and gradually ascends.
 As the forest thins out, we’ll reach the first camp, positioned at the moorland’s edge (at 2600 m), offering extensive views of the Kenyan plains.
 The first day’s trek is a half-day walk, typically taking 3-4 hours.